swissmanu/pattern-matching-with-typescript/README.md

 console.log(isLargerThanThree(1)); // results in false
 ```

 This fulfills the last point in our requirement list to implement the matcher once for different types.
-The final example will probably never make it to production code, though it demonstrates the basic mechanic how a pattern and a corresponding matcher can be implemented in TypeScript.
+The final example will probably never make it to production code but it demonstrates the basic mechanic how a pattern and a corresponding matcher can be implemented in TypeScript.

 ## Matching Union Types